feathers-plus/feathers-fs/README.md

 };
 const csvService = app.use('/json', new CsvService(serviceOptions);

-const tableData = {
+// Notice how the field names match the ones in the `fields` array. const tableData = {
   first: 'test1',
   second: 'test2',
   third: 'test3'
 };

+// Create the csv file.
 csvService.create({
   path: 'files/table-data.csv',
   data: tableData